 There’s a better, easier way, and let me tell you that once you start using it, you ARE going to see progress.

-Do I have absolute control over what my kids will eat?
+- Do you have absolute control over what your kids will eat?
 No.

-Do I have absolute control over how much my kids will like certain foods?
+- Do you have absolute control over how much your kids will like certain foods?
 No.

-Can I force them to eat 4 bites of broccoli without a fuss?
+- Can you force them to eat 4 bites of broccoli without a fuss?
 No.

-So I turned the tables and looked to myself instead of at my kids.
-What can I do to encourage happy eating?
-What things are completely in my control?
+Look first to yourself instead of your kids.
+What can you do to encourage happy eating?
+What things are completely in your control?

 As parents, we can do A LOT.
 And it goes far far beyond hiding the veggies.